snehaljos/java-fundamentals/src/main/java/problems/distinctString/README.md

 ### Sorting
 Sort the characters of the String based on their ascii-value.
-After that iterate over the String and compare each character with it right neighbour.
+After that iterate over the String and compare each character with its subsequent neighbour.

 Time Complexity: `O(n log n)` because we need `n log n` amount of time to sort the array and `n` to iterate once over the array after the sorting.